Artwork > Numma Yah

 September 28 - November 17, 2024

-Smack Mellon, Brooklyn, NY
+Brooklyn, NY

+The central installation envelops visitors in softness and light from above and below.
 A three-channel video installation unfolding across Smack Mellon’s floor displays intimate looping footage of plant roots dancing and criss-crossing through overlapping projection beams.
 Overhead, a network of delicate sculptures made from hand-wrapping copper grounding wire in cotton thread cascade and weave between the gallery’s historic columns.
 Four channels of sound play simultaneously in the space, reverberating and establishing a rhythm of holding through an original score of humming, thumb piano instrumentation, synthesizer, and song.
 The installation invites visitors to move through and experience it from multiple angles and vantage points, becoming part of its sensorial web and energetic flow.

-The gallery’s large wall hosts a single channel video, to trust the ground might free us (begin again), that meditates on the reach towards liberation as an ongoing process through the language of landscape and the body.
-Here the artist brings together still and moving imagery of New England forests, Liberian cotton trees and historic sites such as Dozoa (Providence Island) and Unification Park, the Atlantic Ocean, bodily gesture, sun beams, poetics, color fields, historic Vai language logograms, and archival findings,
+The gallery’s large wall hosts a single-channel video, to trust the ground might free us (begin again), that meditates on the reach towards liberation as an ongoing process through the language of landscape and the body.
+Here the artist brings together still and moving imagery of New England forests, Liberian cotton trees and historic sites such as Dozoa (Providence Island) and Unification Park, the Atlantic Ocean, bodily gesture, sun beams, poetics, color fields, historic Vai language logograms, and archival findings, engaging the multiple resonances of landscapes as sites of refuge, sites of violence, sites of reparation, and sites of healing.

 Curated by Rachel Vera Steinberg.
 The research, development, and production of this exhibition was supported in part by artist grants from the Jerome Foundation, ARTNOIR, and Harpo Foundation, and artist residencies at MacDowell, ISCP, Residency Unlimited, and Smack Mellon.